Pre-Audit Assessment: 4 Areas to Review

 - Notes discussing the largest items identified under audit and other areas in which improvement is needed to reduce future tax liabilities

-- The scope of the audit (one state or many, etc.)
+- The scope of the audit

 - Whether you have the personnel available to obtain and provide the information requested